Deepan-Karmakar/p5.js-tutorial/Getting-Started.md

 ### Download / File Setup

 Download the pjs.js file and create a new index.html file and a new sketch.js file.
 You want to link to pjs.js and your sketch.js file in the head of the html file.
+Make sure all three files are in the same folder.

 Example index.html file:
 ```